spinalcordmri/spinalcordmri.github.io/_posts/2024-12-09-sct-course.md

 ![Image SCT course]({{ "assets/logo_sct_course.png" | absolute_url }}){:style="float: left; margin-right: 25px"}

 &nbsp;

+> #### ⚠️ Note for past attendees ⚠️
+>
+> If you have attended the SCT Course in the past, and you are already familiar with the "core" usage of SCT, then we welcome you to join at a special time: 12:30PM December 10th, 2024 **Eastern Time Zone (UTC-05:00)**, i.e. immediately following the lunch break on Day 2 of the course.
+>
+> Shortly after this time, we will present a section on the **New and Upcoming Features** of SCT, along with a "free period" for questions and feedback.
+Regardless of when you join, though, your attendance and participation will be greatly appreciated.

 &nbsp;

 Course on the Spinal Cord Toolbox (SCT) software.